£32 Find Cheap Flights from Lisbon to England – Compare and Save

 The average price of all round-trip flights from Lisbon to England clicked on KAYAK for each day over the last 12 months.

 If your flying dates are flexible, you should consider flying to England on a Saturday, as we generally find the cheapest rates on that day for this route.
 On the other hand, Monday is the most expensive day to fly from Lisbon to England.
-For your return ticket, we recommend flying on a Thursday and avoiding Saturdays for the best deals.
+For your return ticket, we recommend flying on a Thursday and avoiding Tuesdays for the best deals.

 How far in advance should I book a flight from Lisbon to England?